Double EPW sextics associated to Gushel-Mukai surfaces: Introduction

-An automorphism $\alpha$ on a hyperk\"ahler manifold $X$ is \emph{symplectic} if it acts trivially on a $2$-form on $X$, \emph{non-symplectic} otherwise.
-We always consider $H^2(X,\IZ)$ endowed with the Beauville-Bogomolov-Fujiki (BBF) form.
-A $\langle 2t \rangle$-polarization is a polarization whose square is $2t$ with respect to the BBF form.\\ We write $S^{[2]}$ for the Hilbert square on a $K3$ surface $S$.
-For any $H\in \ns(S)$, we denote by $H_2$ the induced class on $S^{[2]}$ and by $\delta\in \ns(S^{[2]})$ the class of the divisor such that $2\delta$ parametrizes non-reduced subspaces of $S$.\\ A hyperk\"ahler manifold is \emph{of $K3^{[2]}$-type} if it is equivalent by deformation to a Hilbert square on a $K3$ surface.
+An automorphism $\alpha$ on a hyper-K\"ahler manifold $X$ is \emph{symplectic} if it acts trivially on a $2$-form on $X$, \emph{non-symplectic} otherwise.
+We always consider $H^2(X,\IZ)$ endowed with the Beauville-Bogomolov (BB) form.
+A $\langle 2t \rangle$-polarization is a polarization whose square is $2t$ with respect to the BB form.\\ We write $S^{[2]}$ for the Hilbert square on a $K3$ surface $S$.
+For any $H\in \ns(S)$, we denote by $H_2$ the induced class on $S^{[2]}$ and by $\delta\in \ns(S^{[2]})$ the class of the divisor such that $2\delta$ parametrizes non-reduced subschemes.